Empirical Bayes for Data Integration: Theory for variable selection consistency

 \subsection{Consistency for empirical Bayes}

-Theorem \ref{thm:suffcondlinearmodel} gives a range of block-based $\bomega$ leading to consistent model selection.
+Theorem \ref{thm:suffcondlinearmodel} gives a range of $(\bomega,g)$ that lead to consistent model selection.
 We now show that it is possible to obtain a data-based $\hat{\bomega}$ that also leads to consistent model selection.
 We analyze the following two-step procedure.

 \begin{enumerate} \item Set $\hat{\omega}_b^{(0)} = 1 / (p + 1)$ for $b=1,\ldots,B$, so that $\kappa_b^{(0)}= \log(p) + \frac{1}{2} \log(1 + g n)$.

 \item Set $\hat{\omega}_b^{(1)}= \frac{1}{p_b} \sum_{z_j=b} \pi(\gamma_j=1 \mid \by, \hat{\bomega}^{(0)})$, and $\kappa_b^{(1)}= \log(1/\hat{\omega}_b^{(0)} - 1) + \frac{1}{2} \log(1 + g n)$. \end{enumerate}